GLYCAM-Web/gems/gemsModules/complex/glycomimetics/docs/design.md

         -Configured directories from step 2.
     -Call Slurm to submit MD simulations and MM-GBSA analysis.
         -My scripts can submit MD simulations in the machine they are being run.
-        -If the MD jobs must happen on different machines, I will need to invoke MDaaS.
+        -If the MD jobs must happen on different machines, I will need to invoke Glycomimetics.
     -Output files:
         -This script itself does not produce output files, but the MD simulations it submits do contain output files.